Ibotta/url_builder_app/.github/CONTRIBUTING.md

 npm run watch
 ```

-In another
+In another terminal:
 ```
 # in the root directory
 zcli apps:server dist
 ```

 Navigate to a ticket in your Zendesk instance, and append `?zcli_apps=true` to the URL to load your local version of the app.
+Any CSS, JS or HTML changes should get picked up by Webpack and reloaded live.
+If you need to change the JSON string for URLs, you'll need to restart the `zcli apps:server dist` command.

-# Compile and deploy from source
+## Compile and deploy from source

 Compiling the app from source uses [zcli](https://developer.zendesk.com/documentation/apps/getting-started/using-zcli/).
 Follow the Zendesk docs to get set up and authenticate to your Zendesk instance.